Skip to content Skip to Live Chat

 How Do I Become a Fintech Business Analyst?

-• Earn a bachelor’s degree in business, computer science, finance, computer engineering, data analysis, or a similar field.
+• Earn a bachelor’s degree in business, computer science, finance, data analytics, or a similar subject.

-• Consider earning relevant industry certification, especially in IT subjects like computer science, data management and analytics, and network engineering.
+• Earn relevant industry certification, especially in IT subjects like computer science, data management and analytics, or network engineering.

-• For manager-level analyst positions, earn a master’s degree in computer science, computer engineering, finance, or data analysis.
+• For higher-level fintech analyst positions, earn a master’s degree in finance, data analytics, or a similar area.

 Best Degrees for a Fintech Business Analyst